llm-bible/llm-bible.github.io/_publications/laskar2023systematic.markdown

 citations: 33
 bibkey: laskar2023systematic
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2305.18486'}]
-tags: [GPT, Reinforcement Learning, Ethics and Bias, Applications, Attention Mechanism]
+tags: [Applications, GPT, Ethics and Bias, Reinforcement Learning]
 ---
 The development of large language models (LLMs) such as ChatGPT has brought a lot of attention recently.
 However, their evaluation in the benchmark academic